CardboardIoT/smart-pinhole-workshop/exercises/hello_mqtt/problem.md

 **The workshop will pose a challenge, and test your solution.**

-Each of your solutions can be run directly as a `node` program.
+Each of your solutions will be run directly as a `node` program or loaded into a browser.

 -------------------------------------------------------------------------------